-Daytime running light system (for Canada)
+Daytime running light (DRL) system (on some models)

-The daytime running light system can make it easier for others to see the front of your vehicle during the day.
-This system can be helpful in many different driving conditions, but they can be especially helpful in the short periods after dawn and before sunset.
+The Daytime Running Light (DRL) system can make it easier for others to see the front of your vehicle during the day.
+The DRL system can be helpful in many different driving conditions, but they can be especially helpful in the short periods after dawn and before sunset.

-This system will make your headlights come on at a reduced brightness when:
+The DRL system will make your front turn signal lights come on when:

-- The engine is running.

-- The parking brake is released.

-- The headlight/turn signal lever knob is in the "OFF" position or position 1.
+- The ignition is on with the engine running. - The knob is in the "OFF" position or position 1. - The parking brake is released.

-To turn on the other exterior lights and instrument panel lights, twist the knob to position 1.
+To turn off the DRL system, twist the knob to position 2 or turn the ignition switch off.